Rayan84/ruby-capstone-project/README.md

-# OOP Ruby Capstone Project
+# Catalog Of Things Ruby

 > This project is the capstone project of Ruby module. , it demonstartes OOP concept of the Ruby language through creating classes and constructors, in addition to other features like methods, inheritance and more.